developerdiaries/customcomponent/README.md

 Then replace rn-camera-roll folder with the one provided in the root folder of project.

 react-native run-android & You are ready to pick videos of your device.

+For the another component that is Progress Bar Android.
+You need to import it first in the index.js file.

+import Progress from './progress';